{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 1

-Gemma3 analyzes multi-view images to produce natural language affordance queries describing how a human might interact with the object.
+Gemma3 analyzes multi-view images and, via chain-of-thought prompting, produces five open-vocabulary affordance queries per object that describe how a human might interact with it.

 2